Georgia

 90 days prior to expiration date

 Those who hold a PhD in insurance can request a complete exemption from Georgia's CE requirements.
-Limited lines such as agents with only travel ticket or travel accident class licenses, temporary agents, foreign military representatives, fraternal agents, title, and non resident adjusters where Georgia is the designated home state are exempt from CE.
+Each semester credit hour of an insurance college course may count as three hours of CE.
+Limited lines such as agents with only travel ticket or travel accident class licenses, temporary agents, foreign military representatives, fraternal agents, title, and nonresident adjusters where Georgia is the designated home state are exempt from CE.
 If you're an adjuster with a current Universal Claims Certification designation, you are exempt from CE.
 If you hold an inactive license, you aren't required to stay current on CE.
 Residents who have held a license for more than 20 years must only fulfill 20 hours of CE.

 After your expiration, you still have 15 days to pay your license and renew with a late fee (assuming you have completed your CE).
 Otherwise, your license will expire.
 You can still reinstate your license by getting current on your CE and paying your renewal fee plus late fees within a year of expiration.